newrelic/infra-integrations-sdk/docs/protocol-v3.md

 ## Agent support

-This integration protocol is supported by New Relic infrastructure agent since version **TBD**.
+This integration protocol is supported by New Relic infrastructure agent since version `1.2.25`.

 ## Name local address replacement